-Recommendation 1.1: The Board should document minimum standards of ethical behaviour to which the issuer's directors and employees are expected to adhere (a code of ethics) and comply with the other requirements of Recommendation 1.1 of the NZX Code.
+Recommendation 1.1: The board should document minimum standards of ethical behaviour to which the issuer's directors and employees are expected to adhere (a code of ethics) and comply with the other requirements of Recommendation 1.1 of the NZX Corporate Governance Code.

 South Port expects its directors, senior management and employees to maintain the highest standards of honesty, integrity and ethical conduct in day-to-day behaviour and decision making.
 The Company's Code of Ethics sets out the standard of conduct expected of everyone working at South Port including directors, management, staff and contractors.
 The Code of Ethics provides a guide to the conduct that is consistent with the Company's values and behaviours, business goals and legal obligations.
-It also outlines internal reporting procedures for any breaches and incorporates the other requirements of Recommendation 1.1 of the NZX Code.
+It also outlines internal reporting procedures for any breaches and incorporates the other requirements of Recommendation 1.1 of the NZX Corporate Governance Code.
 An introduction to the Code of Ethics forms part of the induction and training process of new employees.
-This key corporate governance document is available on the Company's website and staff are reminded to refamiliarise themselves with it on a regular basis via internal training processes.
+Subsequently, every three years employees are required to complete a Code of Ethics refresh session.
+This key corporate governance document is available on the Company's website within the Company's Corporate Governance Manual and staff are reminded to refamiliarise themselves with it on a regular basis via internal training processes.
+The Code of Ethics is subject to annual review by the Board.